BenyH/Shield.Docs/docs/deploymentguide.rst

 Integrate with existing proxy

 In this cases where the organization already has a proxy server.
 The existing Proxy server should be configured to connect to the Ericom Shield ICAP server.
 The ICAP Server is running on the Ericom Shield Server and is listening on port 1433.
-Configure the exiting server to connect to the Ericom Shield ICAP server on port 1443 using the IP address noted in section 2.2
+Configure the exiting server to connect to the Ericom Shield ICAP server on port 1443 using the IP address noted above.

 There may also be a need to import the certificates detailed below into the existing proxy server to allow support for https navigation.